ferrous-systems/rust-training/training-slides/src/async-building-blocks.md

 ## Async

-* Built from important building blocks, which are partially baked into the language
+* Built from various important building blocks
 * Futures, Tasks, Executors, Streams, and more

 ## Differences between async & sync

 * sync programming often has imperative behaviour
-* async programming is an abstraction that allows developers to define pausing points where the execution can be paused and later resumed
+* async programming is an abstraction that allows developers to define yield points where the execution can be paused and later resumed

 Note: